 Where It Fits

-Concept art and exploration: AI excels at rapidly generating visual concepts.
-Need to explore 20 different colour palettes for a forest biome?
-Need to see what a character looks like in different art styles?
-AI generates these explorations in minutes rather than hours.
+Concept art and visual exploration are the obvious wins.
+Need 20 different colour palettes for a forest biome?
+Need to see how a character reads in different art styles?
+AI handles those passes in minutes rather than hours.

-Placeholder assets: During prototyping, AI-generated sprites and backgrounds are far more useful than coloured rectangles.
-They give a sense of the final visual feel without requiring finished art.
+Placeholder assets are another practical use.
+During prototyping, AI-generated sprites and backgrounds are better than coloured rectangles.
+They give a rough sense of the final visual feel without asking for finished art too early.

 Where It Breaks Down

-Consistency: Getting AI to produce a consistent art style across dozens of game assets is still frustratingly difficult.
-Character designs that look coherent in a single image diverge when you need walk cycles, attack animations, and idle poses.
+Consistency remains the awkward part.
+Getting AI to produce a coherent art style across dozens of assets is still frustrating.
+A character that looks fine in one image can drift badly once you need walk cycles, attack animations, and idle poses.

-Pixel art precision: Despite improvements, AI-generated pixel art often fails at the sub-pixel level.
+Pixel art precision is another weak spot.
+AI-generated pixel art often misses at the sub-pixel level.
 Real pixel artists place every pixel deliberately.
-AI produces something that looks right at a glance but falls apart under the scrutiny that pixel art invites.
+AI tends to produce something that looks right at a glance, then falls apart under closer inspection.

-Animation: Generating individual frames is one thing.
-Generating animation sequences with proper timing, anticipation, and follow-through is another.
-This remains firmly in human territory.
+Animation is still firmly human territory.
+Generating individual frames is one thing.
+Generating sequences with proper timing, anticipation, and follow-through is another.

 Audio and Music Tools

-AI music generation has improved dramatically, and it’s one of the more practically useful categories for indie developers who can’t afford a composer.
+AI music generation has improved sharply, and it is one of the more useful categories for indie developers who cannot afford a composer.

 The Practical Toolkit

-- Background music generation: Ambient tracks, menu themes, and atmospheric loops are now genuinely usable from AI tools
+• Background music generation: ambient tracks, menu themes, and atmospheric loops that are now genuinely usable

-- Sound effect synthesis: Procedural generation of laser sounds, impacts, UI clicks, and environmental audio
+• Sound effect synthesis: laser sounds, impacts, UI clicks, and environmental audio generated procedurally

-- Adaptive music systems: AI-driven systems that adjust music intensity based on gameplay state
+• Adaptive music systems: AI-driven systems that adjust intensity based on gameplay state

 The Caveats